LearnTeachCode/intro-javascript-class/week-1/1-2-dom-challenges.md

   - **To see the live app and test it out**, click "Show Live" on the top left and it'll open the web page in another tab.

-  - Check both the **live web app** and the **JavaScript console in Chrome's developer tools** to see the results of your code, to help you hunt down any bugs, and to check if you've fixed those bugs!
+  - Remember to check *both* the **live web app** and the **JavaScript console in Chrome's developer tools** to see the results of your code, hunt down any bugs, and check if you've fixed those bugs!

   > You can review our [**intro to Glitch video** in section 1.1.3](https://github.com/LearnTeachCode/intro-javascript-class/blob/march-2018/week-1/1-1-initial-tools-intro.md#113-intro-to-glitch) if you need a refresher on what Glitch is all about!